michaelshiloh/hardwareJewellery/README.md

 ![](media/soaking.jpg)

-Carefully put the bolt in the hollow of the insertion tool.
+Carefully put the bolt in the hollow of the insertion tool:

 ![](media/boltNearTool.jpg)

+Make sure the bolt is seated well in the insertion tool:

 ![](media/boltinTool.jpg)

-Put some Neosporin on the insertion tool to act as a lubricant.
+Put some Neosporin on the insertion tool to act as a lubricant:

 ![](media/neosporin.jpg)